 - A specialist in motor accident compensation law – they should be an accredited specialist in compensation law approved by the Law Society of NSW; and

-- You should make sure that the person that is handling your case on a day to day basis is an accredited specialist in personal injury law.
+- You should make sure that the person handling your case on a day-to-day basis is an accredited specialist in personal injury law.

-Often in the larger firms, you may see a partner initially who is an accredited specialist, but he or she may not actually be the lawyer handling your claim on a day to day basis.
+Often in the larger firms, you may see a partner initially who is an accredited specialist, but they may not actually be the lawyer handling your claim on a day-to-day basis.
 Your claim will be managed by a junior lawyer who is not as experienced and is essentially learning on your claim.